apache/echarts-doc/en/option/partial/1d-data.md

 {{ target: partial-1d-data-desc }}

-${name} data content and array in the series.Array item can be a single data value, for example:
+Data array of ${name} series, which can be a single data value, like:
 ```js
 [12, 34, 56, 10, 23]
 ```

-If other dimensions need to be added to data  [visualMap](~visualMap) component to map color and other graphic properties.Each data item can also be an array, for example:
+Or, if need extra dimensions for components like [visualMap](~visualMap) to map to graphic attributes like color, it can also be in the form of array.
+For example:
 ```js
 [[12, 14], [34, 50], [56, 30], [10, 15], [23, 10]]
 ```

-Now second value in each arrary can be assigned to [visualMap](~visualMap) component.
+In this case, we can assgin the second value in each arrary item to [visualMap](~visualMap) component.

-In most situation, we need to assign name to each data item,so each item need to be one subject:
+More likely, we need to assign name to each data item, in which case each item should be an object:
 ```js
 [{
     // name of date item